 Most of the hardware is standardized on Hewlett-Packard equipment.
-The basic applications are Microsoft Office, CTS (a custom database application that tracks court cases and customer complaints), and No Call (a custom database application that tracks telephone solicitor complaints, telemarketer registrations, and consumers on the No Call list).
-The division uses enterprise client management software for help desk, remote control, cloning, and software updates.
+The basic applications are Microsoft Office 365 and CTS (a custom database application that tracks court cases and customer complaints).
+The division uses enterprise client management software for help desk, remote control, cybersecurity and software updates.